mmis1000/vue-dnd/docs/src/config/README.md

     - Type: `T`
   - options
     - Type: object
+    - optional
     - properties
       - ref
         - Description: ref container to contain target dom element if you also need ref of it
         - Type: `Ref<HtmlElement>`
-        - required: false
+        - optional
       - preview:
         - Type: `() => VNode<any, any, any>`
-        - required: false
+        - optional
       - onDragStart
         - Type: [`DndDragHandlerWithData<T>`](#dnddraghandlerwithdata-t)
-        - required: false
+        - optional
       - startDirection
         - Description: the available start direction of dragging, only works with `usePointerEventProvider`
         - Type: [`StartDirection | Ref<StartDirection>`](#startdirection)
-        - required: false
+        - optional
       - disabled
         - Description: disable this hook like it never applied
         - Type: `boolean` | `Ref<boolean>`
-        - required: false
+        - optional

 - Return
   - type: object
   - properties
     - propsItem
-      - Description: item properties that need to be applied to elements
+      - Description: item properties that need to be applied to the element
       - Type:  `ComputedRef<Record<string, any>>`
     - state
       - Description: state of the current drag target